dj1ch/minigotchi/README.md

 https://github.com/tht/80211Raw

-- ESP8266 deauther, the POC that shows that an ESP8266 can deauth and attack local access points.
-Deauthing is based off of this.
+- ESP8266 Deauther, the POC that shows that an ESP8266 can deauth and attack local access points.
+Deauthing is based off of this project and is done in a very similar fashion.

 https://github.com/SpacehuhnTech/esp8266_deauther/

-- ESP32 Marauder, similar to the ESP8266 deauther, although packed with much more features along with support for the flipper zero ESP32.
-It has wardriving capabilities, BLE, and deauthing features available.
+- ESP32 Marauder, similar to the ESP8266 Deauther, although packed with more features along with support for the Flipper Zero's ESP32 WiFi Card.
+It has wardriving capabilities, BLE, Pwnagotchi Scanning, and Deauthing available.
+This is a very cool project!

 https://github.com/justcallmekoko/ESP32Marauder